pablopaul/codeceptjs-slack-reporter/README.md

 ## Installation

 * `npm install codeceptjs-slack-reporter --save-dev`
-* Enable this plugin in `codecept.conf.js` with the minimal config:
+* Enable this plugin in your `codecept.conf.js` or `codecept.conf.ts` with the minimal config:

 ```js
 {